Last Updated: 4 months ago

 Insights from audiologists and hearing specialists professionals from outside of Costco

-Many professionals who run hearing clinics would say repeatedly that hearing aid fitting is important to ensure that you have hearing aids that work well.
+Many professionals who run hearing clinics would repeatedly say that fitting hearing aids is important to ensure that you have hearing aids that work well.
 Hearing aids, for the most part, are medical products.
 They need to be done with care.

 These professionals often say you need someone to support your health and overall well-being.
 A reputable professional who is an audiologist, not a hearing instrument specialist, can help identify other underlying health issues.